 8. Regal Airport Hotel, Hong Kong

-The Yas Viceroy Abu Dhabi is located in Abu Dhabi’s most desirable destination, Yas Island.
-The hotel enjoys a stunning location, set half on land and half on water and is connected to the Yas Marina Circuit with easy access to a wide range of attractions including theme parks, shopping malls, a golf course, beach and a marina.
+The W Abu Dhabi is located in Abu Dhabi’s most desirable destination, Yas Island.
+The hotel enjoys a stunning location, set half on land and half on water, and is connected to the Yas Marina Circuit with easy access to a wide range of attractions including theme parks, shopping malls, a golf course, beach, and a marina.

-Innovative technology such as mood lighting options, centralized speakers and a media hub panel offering easy connectivity to game consoles, iPod, phones or music player, mean this hotel is rather special.
-The hotel features eleven unique dining venues, a spa and fitness center as well as two outdoor pools and a kid’s zone.
+Innovative technology such as mood lighting options, centralized speakers, and a media hub panel offering easy connectivity to game consoles, iPod, phones, or music player, mean this hotel is rather special.
+The hotel features eleven unique dining venues, a spa, and a fitness center as well as two outdoor pools and a kid’s zone.

 10. Dubai International Hotel

-You can upgrade to the hotel’s club lounge on their executive floor for 200AED, otherwise, facilities include a fitness centre with steam room, jacuzzi and swimming pool.
+You can upgrade to the hotel’s club lounge on their executive floor for 200AED, otherwise, facilities include a fitness center with steam room, jacuzzi, and swimming pool.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.